 In any of these situations, you'll have a much better chance of winning your case if you hire an attorney to represent you.

-If you've been injured on the job and are considering hiring a workers' compensation attorney, it's important for you to understand the costs involved.
-Workers' compensation cases, like most personal injury cases, are generally handled on a contingency fee basis.
-That means that if you win your case, your attorney receives a percentage of your workers' compensation benefits or settlement.
+It's important for you to understand the costs involved with hiring a lawyer.
+Lawyers generally handle workers' comp cases, like most personal injury cases, on what's called a "contingency fee" basis.
+That means if you win your case, your attorney receives a percentage of your workers' comp benefits or settlement.
 If you lose, there's no fee.

 By eliminating the need for substantial up-front payments, contingency fee arrangements allow all injured workers, even those with limited financial resources, the chance to receive quality legal representation.
 They also provide a strong incentive for attorneys to obtain maximum benefits for their clients.

 State laws or regulations tightly control attorneys' fees in workers' comp cases.
 Many states place some sort of cap on the amount an attorney can charge and require approval of the fees by the workers' comp judge or appeals board.

 The laws and regulations dealing with attorneys' fees vary from state to state.
 Generally, the judge must approve the fee before the lawyer gets paid, taking into account how complicated the case was, the time and work involved, the amount of benefits awarded, and the final result.
 Many states set a cap on the percentage and/or total amounts that attorneys can charge.
 Typically, the maximum percentages range from about 10 to 20%, depending on the complexity of the case.
 But some states have higher limits or none at all.
 In general, a case that is settled prior to an administrative hearing will warrant a lower percentage fee than one that requires a hearing or even a trial in circuit court.